 Continue reading “Konzerthaus Berlin”

 Berlin is a city full of life, culture and history, with concerts, international film festivals, parties, fashion, popular sporting events and many other opportunities.
 Looking forward to a few moments this year that I broke down by season and category.
 I am sure that this is just a glimpse, but is a good idea to have a plan.

 As we are wrapping the year 2019 and a decade, I was reflecting these days at what I have achieved & what I have learned.
 In 2019, this online travel journal was opened.
 And I had a new start in Berlin.

 Continue reading “My Year 2019”

 This week of 4-10 November 2019 is a very special one in the German capital because it celebrated the 30th anniversary of the fall of Berlin Wall with “storytelling” events and art.
 This autumn, I am still processing this week and the 6 months since I live here.

 Two festivals are lightning the mood in October.
 Because one was not enough. „The Festival of Lights“ and „Berlin Leuchtet / Berlin Illuminated“.

 Saturday and Sunday, 18th and 19th August, Berliners and guests run / walk the 160km or 100 miles path along the former Berlin Wall to honor the victims of the Cold War.

-Now in Berlin lilac flowers and wisteria are everywhere.
+Last week was the Holly week and it wad indeed a special one.
+Now in Berlin – Spring is in full bloom – lilac flowers and wisteria are everywhere.
 Lavender color and amazing smell.
 I admire them walking in neighborhoods and I hope to spot them every time I visit a flat.
 As a good purple sign.
 Continue reading “Purple Berlin”